microsoft/api-guidelines/azure/Guidelines.md

 :white_check_mark: **DO** generate an ID (typically a GUID) for the status monitor if the `Operation-Id` header was not passed by the client.

-:white_check_mark: **DO** fail a request with a `400-BadRequest` if the `Operation-Id` header that matches an outstanding operation unless the request is identical to the prior request (a retry scenario).
+:white_check_mark: **DO** fail a request with a `400-BadRequest` if the `Operation-Id` header that matches an existing operation unless the request is identical to the prior request (a retry scenario).

 :white_check_mark: **DO** perform as much validation as practical when initiating the operation to alert clients of errors early.